 - GCSEs at grade 4 (C) or above in English and maths (and science if you want to teach primary)

-- a bachelor’s degree (this does not have to be in teaching)
+- a bachelor’s degree in any subject

 Different training providers may also have specific criteria.
 For example, some may ask that you have a bachelor’s degree class 2:2 or above.